 Since that time, many hundreds of Family Workers across the nation have earned the Family Development Credential, an acknowledgement of the principles and practice learned from the Family Development Credential training and curriculum.
 The Cornell Family Development Program was discontinued as of December 30, 2009.

 The Temple University Family Development Program has been going through a transition over the last 3 years since January of 2010 when we originally established the National Family Development Board which now consists of state coordinators of SFW programs who partnered with us from across the country.
 The board is a national governing body made up of state representatives, responsible for making decisions, establishing policy and developing an ambitious work plan to move the professional development of family workers forward.

 Temple University Family Development Program and the National Board have used the past few years to actively plan for and develop new training for professional development of Family Workers.
-And we are pleased to announce that effective January 2013 we will be offering the Credential for Strengths-based Family Workers (SFW).
+Effective October 1, 2013, the Temple University Family Development Program unveiled the new curriculum for the enhanced Credential for Strengths-based Family Workers (SFW).

 FDC Program Theory(MS-Word)

 How and Why Training Works(MS-Word)

 Taken from Dr. Crane's research, this article identifies the range of outcomes that were documented through her focus groups and interviews.
 These are outcomes reported by frontline workers, families, trainers, supervisors and community leaders.